Skydio/revup/README.md

 Revup requires python 3.8 or higher and git 2.36 or higher.
 Revup works with Linux, OSX, and Windows (limited testing).

-Follow instructions [here](https://git-scm.com/downloads) to get the latest git version.
+Follow instructions [here](https://git-scm.com/downloads) to get the latest git version for your OS.
 Revup uses flags only present in newer git versions.

 # Installing